Generative adversarial network: Move order and strategic equilibria

 For general games, these equilibria do not have to agree, or even to exist.
 For the original GAN game, these equilibria all exist, and are all equal.
 However, for more general GAN games, these do not necessarily exist, or agree.

 Main theorems for GAN game

-The original GAN paper proved the following two theorems:
+The original GAN paper proved the density-based optimal-discriminator formula and global minimax optimum.
+A measure-theoretic treatment gives the same binary adversarial calculation using Radon–Nikodym derivatives.